 What the Saints Needed

 Going into the draft with the 27th overall pick, the Saints have to address position needs in order to take the next step as a Super Bowl contender.
 Most notably at tight end, defensive end, and defensive tackle.

-Alex Okafor helped bring life back to the pass rush, but he is coming off a torn Achilles.
+- Defensive End: Alex Okafor helped bring life back to the pass rush, but he is coming off a torn Achilles.
 Another edge rusher could be needed as a rotation player.

-Nick Fairley's heart condition may have ended his NFL career.
+- Defensive Tackle: Nick Fairley's heart condition may have ended his NFL career.
 Sheldon Rankins and Tyeler Davison are strong starters, but the position needs depth.

 The Saints also notably drafted Central Florida wide receiver Tre'Quan Smith and LSU center Will Clapp in the seventh.
-Smith is a deceptive route runner with great hands, but lacks top end speed.
-Clapp has the ability to play either guard or center, but lacks the traditional base for an interior lineman.
+Smith is a deceptive route runner with great hands, but he lacks top end speed.
+Clapp has the ability to play either guard or center, but he lacks the traditional base for an interior lineman.

 New Orleans also signed Ohio State quarterback J.T.
 Barrett as an undrafted free agent.
-Barrett left college as the Big Ten's all time leader in passing touchdowns, total touchdowns, and total offensive yards, but his skills as a passer are very shaky.
+Barrett left college as the Big Ten's all-time leader in passing touchdowns, total touchdowns, and total offensive yards, but his skills as a passer are very shaky.

 What To Expect

 On paper, New Orleans looks as tough as anyone in the NFC.